Another popular field is finance. Read more on the differences between consulting and finance here.

 - Business experience – if you’re still in college, find business-related summer internships and part-time jobs during the school year (provided you can manage the workload).
 If you’re not, tailor your resume to focus on skills and experiences that consultants look for, such as people-leadership, quantitative impact, and entrepreneurial initiative

 - Insufficient understanding of management consulting – it’s your responsibility to learn as much as you can.
-Check out Management Consulted; email us with questions; read the Vault Guide to Management Consulting; network with contacts in the industry
+Check out our FREE MC Starter Pack; email us with questions; network with contacts in the industry

-- Insufficient recruiting preparation – like the second point, it’s dependent on the time and effort you invest; we offer a coaching service that you can look into; read this article and follow its advice
+- Insufficient recruiting preparation – like the second point, it’s dependent on the time and effort you invest; we offer a resume edit and coaching service that you can look into; read this article and follow its advice